 There are five typical elements in the recovery and return-to-work process:

-- planning and undertaking workplace controls or adjustments
+- planning and implementing workplace adjustments in collaboration with the individual

 - planning and co-ordinating a return-to-work plan